cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 named arguments:
-  -h, --help             show this help message and exit -v, --version          show Mindcode's version number and exit
+  -h, --help             show this help message and exit -v, --version          show program's version number and exit

 Actions:
   Specifies the type of processing to be performed